 Vikings wearing braids and other hair facts about the Viking grooming culture.

 We have all heard the tales about the rough man that came from the north, that discovered American first, the man that brought to us the tales of Odin and Thor.
 The Vikings.
-Many investigations have been made in the field of anthropology to determine the way in which they behaved and what their customs where.
+Many investigations have been made in the field of anthropology to determine how they behaved and what their customs where.
 One of the greatest characteristics we see in Viking representations is the hair.
 You either have very long and wild hair characters, like Thor.
-However, it is the other stereotype the one that is correct.
-The Vikings actually took care of their hairs, and yes, they indeed braided it often.
+However, it is the other stereotype of the correct one.
+The Vikings took care of their hairs, and yes, they indeed braided it often.
 Anyhow, while Vikings did wear their hair long and often groomed it and combed it, braids where by far not the most popular hairstyle.

 Why did Viking braid their hair?

 To the Vikings, braiding their hair was the same that it is to us, a hairstyle.
 Short hair was associated with servitude, which is why those who belonged to higher social classes tend to wear it long to mark the difference, not only in women but in men as well.
 Braiding the hair is a way in which they manage the hairstyles, and make it more comfortable.

 When it comes to men, braiding the hair was a way to remain comfortable during the battle or the hard jobs they tended to perform.
 When fighting a tight braid is harder to be used against you (by pulling for example) than a lot of flying hair.
 Similarly, the braid avoids hair from coming into your face.
 However, more common hairstyles include what is known as the “reverse mullet” in which they left their hair long in the front and short in the back.